MizuThz/Zelda-Twilight-Princess-GC-Save-Game/README.md

-En= I have not finished the game yet, but I will be updating the games saved in the zip
+En= I have not finished the game yet, but I will be updating the games saved in the rar

-Es= Todavia no termino el juego , pero estare actualizando las partidas guardadas en el zip
+Es= Todavia no termino el juego , pero estare actualizando las partidas guardadas en el rar